 Qualified medical expenses

-Find out what you can buy with your health account.
+Filter by account type and expense type to learn what you can buy with your health account.

 On March 26, 2021, the Internal Revenue Service (IRS) released IRS Announcement 2021-7, which states that personal protective equipment such as masks, hand sanitizer and sanitizing wipes that are purchased “for the primary purpose of preventing the spread of COVID-19” are qualified medical expenses under Section 213(d) of the Code.